There are various aspects of this case that GPLLC believes to be highly unusual, if not unprecedented.

 Third, it can propose to the borrower that it sell non-core assets to generate an immediate infusion of liquidity.
 This option is generally the first option for any special asset group because of its immediate and certain effect.

 It just so happened GPLLC had a non-core asset that had significant value but had been for 12 years a negative-income producing asset: the undeveloped outparcel.
-FH knew (or should have known) that this parcel had very high site development costs.
+FH knew that this parcel had very high site development costs (FH had been apprised of this in 2019 when GPLLC entered into a ground lease with Fifth Third Bank; Fifth Third invoked the force majeure clause in June 2020 because of COVID) .
 The parcel's stormwater drainage had to be vaulted underground, and the parcel's proximity to Alligator Creek required a retaining wall along the parcel's northern border.
-This increased the costs associated with making the lot "pad ready" from approximately $150,000 to approximately $400,000.
+This increased the costs associated with making the lot "pad ready" from approximately $150,000 to approximately $400,000.*

 The proposed sale of the lot confronted FH with two options: (i) it could permit the sale and convert its collateral from a problematic parcel of dirt into $1 million in cash, or (ii) it could block the sale transaction and compel GPLLC to develop the site and incur the very high site development costs, which would exacerbate GPLLC's alleged liquidity problem.
 FH of course implicitly opted for the second alternative by blocking the sale transaction.